dxatscale/sfpowerkit/README.md

   -f, --fixstandardvalueset                                                         Consider patching for standard value set controlled picklists, Warning: This modifies the source code in your package by removing references to standardvalueset from the particular picklist.
   -m. --mmovestandardvalueset                                                       Consider patching for standard valueset inside source repo, Warning: This modifies the source code in your package
   -r, --fixrecordtypes                                                              Consider patching for standard value set in RecordTypes, Warning: This modifies the source code in your package
+   --apiversion=apiversion                                                          The api version to be used for the static resource to be generated

 EXAMPLE
     sfdx sfpowerkit:source:picklist:generatepatch -p sfpowerkit_test -d force-app/main/default/objects/ -f